 What Do I Have to Pay If I Lose a Chargeback Claim?

-If you aren’t protected by Amazon Fraud Protection and the card issuer decides to go through with the chargeback, it can cost a lot of money.
+If Amazon fraud protection policy doesn't cover you and the card issuer decides to go through with the chargeback, it can cost a lot of money.
 You’ll have to cover:

 - The purchase price.